Nishank-jain-5/higher-lower-game/README.md

 # Higher Lower Game

 <h3>Description</h3>
 The Higher Lower Game is a simple command-line game written in Python.
-The objective is to guess whether celebrity_1 have higher follower or not then the another.
+It's easy to play.
+You will be shown two name.
+You simply have to decide whether the first one has highest follower/fan base or the other one.
+As you progress, you will be shown a new celebrity.
+Choose higher or lower to decide whether it is searched for more or less than the previous one.
+The objective is to get the most right in a row.
+If you get one wrong, you lose the game.
 This game is a fun way to practice basic Python programming and logic skills.

 <h2>Demo of game (try out from another website)</h2>
 http://www.higherlowergame.com/